JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

 The Layer Editor
 ................

-To see more details of the crystalline layers in the system press the *Edit layers between superstrate and substrate* button.
+To see more details of a crystalline layers in the system press the *Material* button of the material of interest.
-This brings up a new window, which allows the addition and removal of layers as well as the facility of rearranging their order.
+This brings up a new window, which shows more information about the layer.
-To add a new layer, first select the material of the layer using the pull-down menu at the bottom of the layer editor window and then press the *Add layer of...* button.
-The new material will be shown as the bottom layer in the list of layers.
-Each layer has its own buttons to move the layer up or down or to delete the material from the list.
-The *Dielectric film* cannot be deleted as it is the material being studied by DFT.

 A useful feature of the *layer editor* is that it shows the connection between the crystal and laboratory coordinate systems.
 The laboratory axes are defined with Z- being normal to the surface (hkl), and the incident and reflected beams lie in the XZ- plane, which means the laboratory Y- axis is perpendicular to the XZ- plane.
 The incident radiation is assumed to be at an angle :math:`\theta` to the normal.